Last Updated on October 4, 2023 by Karl Thompson

 A further criticisms lies in the idea that childhood may now be disappearing – for more details check out this post: The Disappearance of Childhood.

-This material is usually taught as part of the families and households option in the first year of A-level Sociology.
+Childhood makes up part of the families and households option in the first year of A-level Sociology.